 I would just like to say a big thank you to everyone who stopped by our stand at the Festival of Quilts this year.
 Thank you for stopping to shop, …

-Life After the Great British Sewing Bee
+The Great British Sewing Bee Series 9